AI Buyer Insights:

 Companies worldwide use Microsoft Dynamics CRM, from small firms to large enterprises across 21+ industries.

-Organizations such as BP, Ford Motor Company, Centene, Cargill and Schwarz Group are recorded users of Microsoft Dynamics CRM for CRM.
+Organizations such as BP, Centene, Cargill, Schwarz Group and E.ON are recorded users of Microsoft Dynamics CRM for CRM.

-Companies using Microsoft Dynamics CRM are most concentrated in Oil, Gas and Chemicals, Automotive and Healthcare, with adoption spanning over 21 industries.
+Companies using Microsoft Dynamics CRM are most concentrated in Oil, Gas and Chemicals, Healthcare and Consumer Packaged Goods, with adoption spanning over 21 industries.

 Companies using Microsoft Dynamics CRM are most concentrated in United Kingdom, United States and Germany, with adoption tracked across 195 countries worldwide.
 This global distribution highlights the popularity of Microsoft Dynamics CRM across Americas, EMEA, and APAC.